 MSc Innovative Technology for Healthy Living (EIT Health)

-The master's programme in Innovative Technology for Healthy Living focuses on the technical solutions for wellness and active lifestyles.
-Big data obtained from sensors and wearables worn by regular citizens and professional athletes will be translated into contributions to healthy living for the general population, boosting public health initiatives and wellness innovations.
-Graduates from the programme will be R&D specialists with strong innovation and entrepreneurial skills, able to create bridges between human science, technology and health.
+The master's programme in Innovative Technology for Healthy Living focuses on technical solutions for wellness and active lifestyles.
+Big data obtained by sensors and wearables from regular citizens and professional athletes is translated into contributions to healthy living, boosting public health initiatives and wellness innovations.
+Graduates are R&D specialists with vital entrepreneurial skills, able to bridge human science, technology and health.

 Innovative Technology for Healthy Living at KTH